truenas/documentation/content/Contributing/Documentation/Template/_index.md

 This can help prevent mistakes and educate the reader about common troubleshooting steps.
 {{\< /hint >}}

-The step procedure should no exceed a maximum of 10 steps in an ordered list.
+The step procedure should not exceed a maximum of 10 steps in an ordered list.
 If the procedure exceeds 10 steps, use sub-steps.
 A good practice is to organize the procedure into what to do and how to do it steps.
-What steps are the primary list items, the how to do it are the sub-step items.
+What steps are the primary list items, and the how to do it are the sub-step items.

 Enter screen names and fields on screens in **bold** and a variable value in *italics*.

-Be precise with button or setting names to avoid confusing the reader.
+Be precise with buttons or setting names to avoid confusing the reader.

 ### Entering Commands

 Sometimes a user might need to open a shell to enter a command.
-To avoid confusing readers, use either the back back tick or HTML <code> and </code> tags for any command name or string.
+To avoid confusing readers, use either the back backtick or HTML <code> and </code> tags for any command name or string.
 If the command string includes a variable, use the HTML <code> and <i> open and close tags to show the string properly formatted.
 Do not use all caps for a command or variable, or brackets to enclose a variable.
 Some CLI and API command syntax might require the square or curly brackets as part of the string and some commands or command values are case sensitive.

-Use inline and multi-line code-blocks to define exactly what to type and show an example of the output.
+Use inline and multi-line code blocks to define exactly what to type and show an example of the output.
 Entering `ifconfig` shows more information about the network interfaces:
 ```
 ```